 - Therapy bills

+3. Remain calm.
 State the minimum you’re willing to settle for.
 The adjuster WILL try to low-ball you.
 It’s the first tactic they instinctively go to during negotiation.
-Sometimes they don’t even have a choice - many insurance companies require a lawsuit to go above a certain amount.
+Sometimes they don’t even have a choice—many insurance companies require a lawsuit to not exceed a certain amount.
 If the process gets frustrating, do not lose your cool.
 Any kind of outburst will be used against you.